FTC-23511/SolversLib-Docs/kinematics/odometry.md

 ### Using the Odometry Subsystem

-The [OdometrySubsystem](https://github.com/FTCLib/FTCLib/blob/v2.0.1/core/src/main/java/com/arcrobotics/ftclib/command/OdometrySubsystem.java) class is a template subsystem meant to make command-based programming around odometry much simpler and functional.
+The [OdometrySubsystem](https://github.com/FTC-23511/SolversLib/blob/master/core/src/main/java/com/seattlesolvers/solverslib/command/OdometrySubsystem.java) class is a template subsystem meant to make command-based programming around odometry much simpler and functional.
 Using the odometry subsystem makes it more accurate because the position will update itself through the scheduler's call to its `periodic()` method, which updates the position.
-The subsystem makes use of the suppliers, so you will **need** to use that constructor instead of the other for the FTCLib subsystem.
+The subsystem makes use of the suppliers, so you will **need** to use that constructor instead of the other for the SolversLib subsystem.
 Alternatively, you can create your own odometry subsystem.

 ```java
 // define our constants